amgzaki/DataEngineering/1_Data_Modeling_with_PostgreSQL/README.md

 # Sparkify PostgreSQL ETL
+This is a project from Udacity Data_Engineering Non-degress course

 ## Overview
 Sparkify is a startup in the music industry.
 The goal of this modelling exercise is to collect data on songs and user activities to analyze what songs users are listening to.
 The data is in JSON format, which gets ingested into a PostgreSQL DB and is a subset from the [Million Song Dataset](http://millionsongdataset.com/)